javier-sanz/wrkr-t3chfest/README.md

 `edash@3499c2b2e3c1:/app$ exit`

-No you can open localhost on your browser and you will need to register to Redash.
+No you can open localhost on your browser and you will need to register on Redash.
 Once done, the next step is to add a Data source.
 Click your profile(up right)->data sources and then `+`.
 Then the parameters you need to add are:

 The default password is '' but Redash does not handle that very well so you can put `default`.
 Click `Test Connection` and if the green Widget appears you are ready to use your